Reggie Chaney always brought it on defense. And he still comes up every day. (Photo by F. Carter Smith)

 University of Houston forward J'Wan Roberts is all about tough rebounds.
 (Photo by F. Carter Smith)

-Jamal Shead is the clear leader of this No. 1 Houston team.
+Jamal Shead is the clear leader of this Houston team.
 (Photo by F. Carter Smith)

-Ja'vier Francis brings some athletic skills to UH.
+Ja'vier Francis brings some serious athletic skills to UH basketball's new frontline.
 (Photo by F. Carter Smith)

 UH forward J'Wan Roberts knows you'd better be ready if you play for Kelvin Sampson.
 (Photo by F. Carter Smith)